pallets/flask/docs/patterns/favicon.rst

 A "favicon" is an icon used by browsers for tabs and bookmarks.
 This helps to distinguish your website and to give it a unique brand.

-A common question is how to add a favicon to a flask application.
+A common question is how to add a favicon to a Flask application.
 First, of course, you need an icon.
 It should be 16 × 16 pixels and in the ICO file format.
 This is not a requirement but a de-facto standard supported by all relevant browsers.
 Put the icon in your static directory as